 De Visser, currently serves as an advisor to current Blues chairman Roman Abramovich, and is famous for being responsible for numerous well-documented transfers such as the signings of Romario, Ronaldo, Alex and Heurelho Gomes to PSV in the past.

-The 77-year-old told Goal.com that despite the flattering scoreline, he believed that the Oranje was lacking some 'power' in its play.
+The 77-year-old told Goal.com that despite the flattering scoreline, he believed that the Oranje were lacking some 'power' in their play.

 De Visser also spoke critically about a number of Dutch players who have left the country to ply their trade abroad, an act he feels happens too early for many.